 After seeing him walk across the acceptance stage with the Vice President-elect, you may be wondering: Who is Douglas Emhoff, Kamala Harris’ husband?
 While his wife made history as the first woman, the first Black American and the first South Asian American to be elected Vice President, even Emhoff is making history as the first “Second Gentleman” and first Jewish spouse to a VP in American history.

-Senator Kamala Harris of California was elected as the 49th Vice President of the United States on Saturday, November 7, 2020, as President-elect Joe Biden‘s running mate.
-Their win in the 2020 election came after President-elect Biden took the lead in several key swing states like Pennsylvania, Nevada, and Arizona.
+Former Senator Kamala Harris of California was elected as the 49th Vice President of the United States on November 7, 2020, as former Vice Pesident Joe Biden‘s running mate.
+Their win in the 2020 election came after President Biden took the lead in several key swing states like Pennsylvania, Nevada and Arizona.
 Over 76 million Americans voted for the 46th President of the United States and VP Harris, marking a record high in voter turnout.
+Biden and Harris will take the oath of office as the next POTUS and VPOTUS on Inauguration Day on January 20, 2021.
 But the history-making doesn’t stop there: Harris and her husband, Douglas Emhoff, shattered their own firsts as they joined the ranks of the White House.

-Voters may be more familiar with all that means for former Sen. Harris, the first woman and woman of color in the VP seat (and if not, here’s some background).
-For everything we know about the first Second Gentleman, a.k.a. her husband Douglas Emhoff on the other hand, just keep on reading.
+Voters may be more familiar with the history-making of Harris, the first woman and woman of color in the VP seat (and if not, here’s some background).
+For everything we know about the first Second Gentleman, a.k.a. her husband Douglas Emhoff, just keep on reading.